manalynx/100-days-of-code/log.md

 ### Day 18: July 28 2022
 **Today's Progress**:\
 1- started to do the test's project "build a technical documentation" at FreeCodeCamp.\
+2- Coded all the requird elements (without styling).